Heart Encyclopedia

 Brisk percussion of the chest wall helps to break up and dislodge mucus, so it can be more easily huffed or coughed out of the body.

-• The child is placed into different positions so that mucus can be more easily moved (see pictures below).
+• Place your child in different positions so that mucus can be more easily moved (see pictures below).

-• Different areas of the chest wall are percussed to help loosen and move the mucus toward the center of the chest.
+• Percuss different areas of the chest wall to help loosen and move the mucus toward the center of the chest.

-• Percussion is performed for two minutes in each different position.
+• Percuss for two minutes in each different position.

 • Repeat until all different positions are complete.